 ASHA admits that dialect diversity is an intricate issue, and their online literature is transparent in the way they approach dialect differences.
 From ASHA’s Committee on the Status of Racial Minorities, a social dialect position statement reads in part, “It is the position of the American Speech-Language-Hearing Association (ASHA) that no dialect variety of English is a disorder or a pathological form of speech or language.
 Each social dialect is adequate as a functional and effective variety of English.”
 The position statement puts forth the message that dialect diversity is an asset to speech communities and that each dialect is a reflection of a rich cultural, social, and historical background.
 The statement asserts that dialect diversity serves both communicative functions as well as solidarity functions.
 (For the complete statement, visit http://www.asha.org/policy/PS1983-00115.htm)

 ASHA also suggests alternatives to standardized testing to assess dialect diversity.
-Some of their recommendations are that SLPs develop tests based on local dialect norms, test features common to both MAE and the vernacular dialect, use alternative scoring methods for dialect speakers, and/or rely on informal communication behaviors of the speaker.
-These are optimistic options, but they still rely on individual SLP initiation, as dialect diversity instruction and alternative methods for assessment are not a part of most curriculums in the field.
+Some of their recommendations include the development of tests based on local dialect norms, testing features common to both MAE and the vernacular dialect, using alternative scoring methods for vernacular dialect speakers, and/or relying on informal communication behaviors of the speaker.
+These are optimistic options, but they still rely on individual SLP initiation, as dialect diversity instruction and alternative methods for assessment are not a part of most curricula in the field.

 Issues of dialect diversity are complex.
 At a fundamental level, both sociolinguists and ASHA are in alignment that AAL is a complete language system, but that in order to be successful in the current education model, knowledge of MAE is critical.
 While ASHA is standing up for linguistic diversity, there is an incongruity between its philosophy and implementation.
 We must continue to develop alternate methods of assessment (like DELV) as well as develop greater understanding between linguists, educators, and SLPs.
 We must find a way to hybridize sociolinguistic research with the practical aspects of education to address the fundamental issue of racial inequality in our schools.